ArtmeScienceLab/AnyFashionAttributeEditing/README.md

 <br />

 ## Quick View
 This work focuses on `any' fashion attribute editing: 1) the ability to edit 78 fine-grained design attributes commonly observed in daily life; 2) the capability to modify desired attributes while keeping the rest components still; and 3) the flexibility to continuously edit on the edited image.
+Comprehensive experiments, including comparisons with ten state-of-the-art image inversion methods and four editing algorithms, demonstrate the effectiveness of our Twin-Net and editing algorithm.

   <div align="center">
     <img src="./more_all.jpg" alt="Logo" width="100%">